apache/servicecomb-website/_users/service-configurations.md

 * Compile the developed policy and ensure that the generated class is under classpath.

 * Use the software development kit(SDK) to configure the routing policy.
 Use AbcRule as a routing policy example.
-The configuration is as follows:        `cse.loadbalance.NFLoadBalancerRuleClassName=org.apache.servicecomb.ribbon.rule.AbcRule`
+The configuration is as follows:        `servicecomb.loadbalance.NFLoadBalancerRuleClassName=org.apache.servicecomb.ribbon.rule.AbcRule`

 ## Rate Limiting Policy
 ### Scenario